Alcek

-Alcek or Alzeco was allegedly a son of Kubrat and led the Altsikurs to Ravenna that later settled in the villages of Gallo Matese, Sepino, Boiano and Isernia in the Matese mountains of southern Italy.
+Alcek or Alzeco was allegedly a son of Kubrat and led the Bulgars to Ravenna that later settled in the villages of Gallo Matese, Sepino, Boiano and Isernia in the Matese mountains of southern Italy.

-Alzeco should not be confused with the Pannonian Bulgar leader Alciocus who joined the Wends before Alzeco was born.

-After the collapse of Old Great Bulgaria, some of the Bulgars, led by Alzeco, thought to be a son of Khan Kubrat, settled in the lands of the Longobard Kingdom.
+After the collapse of Old Great Bulgaria, some of the Bulgars, led by Alzeco, thought to be a son of Kubrat, settled in the lands of the Longobard Kingdom.
 Paul the Deacon places a settlement in his history of the migration of the Bulgars in the area of the Duchy of Benevento.
 Under the leadership of Alzeco, the Bulgars (called "Vulgars" by Paul) came to Italy in Benevento, where they settled in the Molise region.

 Alciocus

 The earlier Khagan called Alciocus who was the leader of Bulgar hordes of the Avar Khanganate, is also known.
 The main source for these events is the medieval chronicle of Fredegar.
-In 631 Samo led a rebellion against the Pannonian Avars.
-Alciocus fled with 9,000 Bulgars to Bavaria where he asked the Frankish king Dagobert II for a piece of land to settle in.
+In 623 Samo led a rebellion against the Pannonian Avars.
+Alciocus fled with 9,000 Bulgars to Bavaria where he asked the Frankish king Dagobert I for a piece of land to settle in.
 The king at first allowed them some land, but one night he ordered his army to slaughter the Bulgars.
-Only 700 out of 9,000 survived the slaughter and fled for protection to Walluc king of the Wends.
+Only 700 out of 9,000 survived the slaughter and fled for protection to Valuk king of the Wends.

 After the departure of Alciocus, Kubrat established peace between the Avars and Byzantium in 632.